iann0036/tf-cfn-provider/docs/providers/azurestack/NetworkInterface.md

 ## Properties

+`Name` - (Required) The name of the network interface.
+Changing this forces a new resource to be created.

 `ResourceGroupName` - (Required) The name of the resource group in which to create the network interface.
 Changing this forces a new resource to be created.

 `Location` - (Required) The location/region where the network interface is created.
 Changing this forces a new resource to be created.